alvinooimy/Spectrometer-Calibration-Software/README.md

-# spectrochip
+# Spectrometer Calibration Software
-Use python to take spectrum
+Use python to take spectrum and calibrate wavelegnth

 v0.2 add new features to the raspiui.py :
 1. add new GUI